 Possibly the most robust research on the existence, or lack thereof, of the illiquidity premium we found is in Real Estate.
 The CFA Institute published a Risk and Return Assessment of Private Real Estate Categories in 2019 that offers a good example.

-The article summarized a Journal of Portfolio Management peer-reviewed study of the long-term performance of public and private real estate investments across multiple strategies.
+The article summarized a Journal of Portfolio Management peer-reviewed study of the long-term performance of more liquid Open-End Core real estate funds to more illiquid Value-Added and Opportunistic private real estate investments across multiple strategies.
 After analyzing 18 years of returns from datasets that represented various segments of real estate the researchers found this:

 Next, when looking at data on Private Equity funds, the evidence again was inconsistent with the often categorical narratives we hear about an illiquidity premium.